Manuel de Iriondo

-Manuel Ignacio de Iriondo (born 6 May 1993) is an Argentine professional footballer who plays as a midfielder for Primera Federación club Rayo Majadahonda.
+Manuel Ignacio de Iriondo (born 6 May 1993) is an Argentine professional footballer who plays as a midfielder for Krasava Ypsonas.

 Career

 On 29 July 2021, de Iriondo signed a two-year contract with French Ligue 2 club Grenoble.
 On 26 July 2022, the contract was terminated by mutual consent.
 The following day, he signed for Spanish Primera Federación club Rayo Majadahonda.